 I recently had an issue with an expensive external hard drive which I use for Time Machine backups with a separate partition to share media on my home network.
 One day, “out of the blue” as we say, it disconnected from my iMac (27-inch, Late 2012 running macOS Mojave Version 10.14.6).
 You know the message … “Disk Not Ejected Properly.”
+At this point I could mount the HDD.
 I thought I’d share the issue and the solution as I could not find anything online that solved this problem.

 First A Little Background

 Once I closed the aforementioned message about the disk not being properly ejected I turned off my external drive, disconnected it, turned it on, and connected it again to the computer.
 However, It does not mount.
 Nothing seems to happen.
 The drive of course is running.
 It is connected.
 But my iMac doesn’t seem to recognize it.

 I decided to check if the Disk Utility recognized it.
 As it turns it out it did!
 The drive itself is recognized but the two partitions, while in the list, are greyed out.
 I tried to mount both of them but it did not work.
 While I was certain I would need to reformat the entire drive I desperately wanted to get data off of the drive (for example my entire iTunes library that is 10+ years old!!!).

 First of all I ordered a new SSD to use for my media sharing (e.g. iTunes folder, etc).
 Then I followed these steps while awaiting delivery (thank goodness for Amazon Prime):